 Although it's a fairly complex system, Volvo's plug-in hybrid drivetrain has been around for a few years now, fitted to the majority of the manufacturers' cars, and no serious issues have been reported.
-This model of V60 didn't appear in the most recent Driver Power customer-satisfaction survey, but the very closely related XC60 SUV was included in 2020's results, being ranked 30th overall.
-As a manufacturer, Volvo came ninth out of 29 brands in 2021, ahead of rivals including Lexus (10th), Mercedes (13th) and BMW (21st).
+This model of V60 didn't appear in the most recent Driver Power customer-satisfaction survey, but the very closely related XC60 SUV was included in 2022's results, being ranked 69th overall.
+As a manufacturer, Volvo came eighth out of 29 brands, ahead of rivals including Lexus (12th), Audi (22nd) and Mercedes (23rd).

 Volvo has been synonymous with safety for decades now, and has remained at the cutting edge as the focus has moved from passive safety that protects occupants in the event of a crash to active safety that aims to prevent crashes happening in the first place.